 All players in the USA have access to the identical and fairly generous PokerStars welcome offer.
 The welcome package consists of two parts, one targeted at more recreational players, while the other is better-suited for more serious grinders.

-All newcomers to any of the PokerStars US sites can get $50 in free poker funds to get them started.
+All newcomers to any of the PokerStars US sites can get $100 in bonus funds to get them started.
 There is no deposit requirement to claim the offer.
 However, players are required to play one raked hand within the first five days from registering to trigger the bonus, so the only realistic way to actually take advantage of this offer is by making a deposit.

 - Make any deposit via the cashier (no bonus code required)